 All the women experienced improvements in insulin levels and insulin resistance, but the 5:2 IF fasting group had greater improvements (Harvie, 2011).
 The same was seen by this same author in a study two years later (which I describe above) with women (aged 20-69) who reduced their insulin and insulin resistance in the 5:2 IF group versus low calorie diet (Harvie, 2013).

 Improved Blood Sugars

 After 6 months, both groups had successfully reduced their HbA1C (hemoglobin A1C) levels.
 In addition, the women were able to reduce their diabetes medication.
 But the amount of insulin needed was reduced more in the 5:2 intermittent fasting group compared to the continuous calorie restriction group (Carter, 2018).

-The women in the study described above were able to achieve a reduction in inflammation (hsCRP) and oxidative stress, which is especially important given the large number of women with breast cancer family history.
+The women in the study described above were able to achieve a reduction in inflammation (hsCRP) and oxidative stress, which is especially important given the large number of women in that study with breast cancer family history.
 Neither group had a significant rise in ghrelin, the hunger hormone (Harvie, 2011).